Overview

 When ready, you can use the template_id within your Create message API requests with custom_data property.

-Abandoned Cart Push Setup
+Abandoned Cart Push template

 This push template example will demonstrate how to display an item in the user’s cart including its image and name.
 It also displays how many items total are in the cart and links to the customer’s personalized cart URL.